 Further on, you will find the landing stage for cruises (or aperitif cruises) on the Canche, bookable with confidence at the Tourist Office.

 Finally, pleasure boating is mixed up with those enthralling activities.

 A great future for the port of Étaples-sur-mer, at the heart of the marine park of Picardy estuaries and the Opal Sea

 After the creation of cycle paths, construction of a new harbour master’s office, modernisation of the fish stalls and careening area, the construction of a large new pavilion for commercial use, including the shop “Comptoir de la Mer” etc., the département, which owns of the port, has pursued to vigorously its development.
-Among the ambitions of the Pas de Calais for the port of Étaples-sur-mer is the construction of a pedestrian path on the banks of the Canche.
+Among the latest achievements of the Pas de Calais for the port of Étaples-sur-mer is the construction of a pedestrian path on the banks of the Canche.